 Hunger does not always come because of a growth spurt, however.
 You might have a supply issue.
 See my post on milk supply limit to help decide if that is what is going on.

-2-Is Waketime Length Correct?
+2-Is Waketime Length Correct (aka Wake Windows)?

 This is such an important step that I have written about it in depth more than once on this blog, and one if not both of the posts are commonly in my current top five most visited posts at any given time.

 - Optimal Waketime Lengths